 Was there anything you wish you would have known about the field before getting started in your career?

 I can’t think of anything I wish I would have known about the field, because I didn’t know anything going in.
 But I’ve really enjoyed the education classes that I’ve taken through NALS (Association for Legal Professionals).
 I did both the legal training course and took my exam for being a paralegal.
 I ended up with two different certifications from them.

-I got the ALP (beginner understanding of being a paralegal) and then went ahead and took the test for the next certification- CLP (Certified Legal Professional).
+I got the ALP (Accredited Legal Professional) beginner level credential and then went ahead and took the test for the next certification- CLP (Certified Legal Professional).
 Spending the time studying and listening to speakers for that has been crazy helpful, insightful and eye opening to other perspectives.
 You know, being in a single person firm, I don’t have other people to bounce things off of, I don’t have other perspectives, so the classes have been hugely helpful.

 For example, each state has their own family law association.
 Every year they have a family law conference, and I’ve been going to that for the past three years.
 I even went when I was on maternity leave.
 I still went because it’s just so helpful.
 It’s not really for paralegals per say, but it’s still helpful.